-- Do not place Propane/LP supply tank(s) inside any structure.
-Propane/LP supply tank(s) must be placed outdoors. - 2.
-This heater shall not be installed in a bedroom or bathroom. - This heater needs fresh air ventilation to run properly.
+- This heater needs fresh air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 7 and 8.
-If heater keeps shutting off, see Troubleshooting, page 25. - Keep all air openings in front and bottom of heater clear and free of debris.
+See Air for Combustion and Ventilation, pages 7.
+If heater keeps shutting off, see Trouble-shooting, page 24. - Keep all air openings in front and bottom of heater clear and free of debris.
 This will ensure enough air for proper combustion. - If heater shuts off, do not relight until you have provided fresh, outside air.
 If heater keeps shutting off, have it serviced. - 6.
 Do not run heater: - Where flammable liquids or vapors are used or stored. - · Under dusty conditions. - Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - Always run heater with control knob at PILOT/IGN, LOW (1) or HIGH (5) locked positions.
-Never set control knob between locked positions.
-Poor combustion and higher levels of carbon monoxide may result. - Do not use heater if any part has been under water.
-Immediately call a qualified
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - Do not use heater if any part has been under water.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and unplug heater and let cool before servicing.
+Only a qualified service person should service and repair heater.

-- service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and unplug heater and let cool before servicing.
-Only a qualified service person should service and repair heater. - 11.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 12.
-To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - Do not use this heater as a wood-burning heater.
-Use only the logs provided with the heater. - 14.
+- 10. Operating heater above elevations of 4,500 feet could cause pilot outage. - To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - Do not use this heater as a wood-burning heater.
+Use only the logs provided with the heater. - 13.
 Solid fuels should not be burned in a heater in which a vent-free log set is installed.
-Do not use this heater to cook food or burn paper or other objects. - 15.
-To prevent sooting, follow the instructions in Care and Maintenance (see page 24). - 16.
+Do not use this heater to cook food or burn paper or other objects. - 14.
+To prevent sooting, follow the instructions in Care and Maintenance (see page 22). - 15.
 Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
 Using these added items can cause sooting.
 Do not add lava rock around base.
 Rock and debris could fall into the control area of heater.
-After servicing, always replace screen before operating heater. - 17.
-This heater is designed to be smokeless.
+After servicing, always replace screen before operating heater. - This heater is designed to be smokeless.
 If logs ever appear to smoke, turn off heater and call a qualified service person. - Note: During initial operation, slight smoking could occur due to log curing and the heater burning manufacturing residues. - Do not use this heater if any log is broken.
 Do not operate heater if a log is chipped (dime-size or larger).